 Leadership 2021-2022: Call for District Leader Nominations

 District 1 Toastmasters is seeking candidates for the next District Leadership Team serving July 1, 2021 through June 30, 2022.
-The nomination and application process for elected positions are now open.
+The nomination and application process for elected positions is now open.
 Leadership roles are elected by majority vote at the District Council Annual Meeting, to be held during the Spring Conference on May 15, 2021.
 The application process for appointed positions are also open.

 Consider Choosing in to District Leadership